LEARNAcademy/syllabus/react/state-with-images.md

 ### React State with Images

 Storing images in a React application gives us more control over the functionality of the application.
 To keep the images organized, it is convention to store all the images in a directory called the **assets directory**.
-The _assets_ directory lives inside the _src_ directory at the same level as _App.js_.
+The `assets` directory lives inside the `src` directory at the same level as `App.js`.

 ### Flashcard Application

 Here is an example that uses images to display randomized flashcards.
-We will start in _App.js_ with a heading tag.
+We will start in `App.js` with a heading tag.

+**src/App.js**

 ```javascript
 import React from "react"